Will UPSC repeats questions? Are there favourite areas for UPSC from which the Commission repeatedly asks questions year after year?

 10 Repeatedly Asked UPSC Prelims Question Topics

 If you are time-crunched before the UPSC Civil Services Preliminary Exam, you should definitely prioritize.
 Don’t go behind everything.
 Focus on what is more significant from the exam perspective.
-In this post, ClearIAS shares insights about 10 repeatedly asked question areas in UPSC Prelims along with sources to learn these topics fast.

 (1) Important Acts Enacted by the Indian Parliament

 Analysing previous year trends, one can easily see that ‘Important Acts‘ is the most important area in UPSC Prelims.
-22 Marks worth questions were asked in UPSC Civil Services Examination (CSE) 2019 from the topic ‘important Acts’.
-There is no surprise in this because UPSC expects future Civil Servants to be knowledgeable about the important Acts/Bills/Rules etc. Questions were asked not just about recent Acts but also Acts enacted many years before.
+22 Marks worth of questions were asked in UPSC Civil Services Examination (CSE) 2019 on the topic ‘important Acts’.
+There is no surprise in this because UPSC expects future Civil Servants to be knowledgeable about the important Acts/Bills/Rules etc. Questions were asked not just about recent Acts but also about Acts enacted many years before.

 How to prepare this area quickly: Buy the book “Important Acts that Transformed India” published by McGraw Hill.
 This book is prepared to considerably save your time and effort in mastering the topic.
 This book covers 100 must-know acts along with necessary bills, rules, and notifications aspirants should know from the UPSC exam perspective.